ombori/grid-docs/demo/flappy-bird.md

 ?> If this isn't your first upload of the app, add `npm version patch &&` in front of the command or alter the version manually in `package.json`.

-If you were authenticated correctly, and the version does not match any version in your organisation by now you should have the application listed in "Your Apps" within the marketplace.
+If you were authenticated correctly, and the version does not match any version in your organization by now you should have the application listed in "Your Apps" within the marketplace.
 Check [the console](https://console.omborigrid.com) now to see if it is listed there.

 Head over to the Marketplace, and then switch to "Your Apps" on top of the screen.
 Click on the install button, enter a name and then proceed.
 You will now have a functioning `screenapp` application.

 ### Installing the Mobile Application

-Next we're going to do the same for the mobile app.
+Next, we're going to do the same for the mobile app.
 The instructions for this are identical to the screen application, but this is the order you need to perform the task.

 - Step into the `mobileapp` directory
 - Change the name of the `mobileapp` installation following the same instructions as before (put in the slug of your tenant into the name).